virtuehearts/MemDisk/README.md

 ## Default Persona & Chat UX

 Maya is the default AI-OS persona (MemDisk ver 0.1b).
 She behaves like a regular chatbot—type normal sentences and the terminal automatically routes them through `/ask`.
 The banner prints a **system directive** describing how to mount disks, personalize the experience, and even rename Maya.
-That directive lives in [`default.md`](default.md); use it as a template for crafting new `.dsk` personas.
+That directive (along with her greeting and metadata) now lives in [`disk/maya.dsk`](disk/maya.dsk), and the terminal auto-mounts it on boot so Maya's baseline memory is always active.
+Use it as the template for crafting new `.dsk` personas.
 Load a custom disk with `/disks load <persona.dsk>` (or the raw loader) and Maya will immediately adopt the new voice while still supporting the command deck.

 ## License